San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- San Francisco and its opponents have combined to put up more than 45.5 points in seven of nine games this season.
+- San Francisco has combined with its opponents to put up more than 45 points in seven of nine games this season.

-- This contest's over/under is 3.8 points above the 41.7 these two squads combine to surrender per game this season.
+- These two squads combine to allow 41.7 points per game, 3.3 fewer than this contest's over/under.

-- The 49ers and their opponents have scored an average of 47.1 points per game in 2020, 1.6 more than Sunday's total.
+- 49ers games this season feature an average total of 47.1 points, a number 2.1 points higher than Sunday's over/under.

-- The 45.5-point over/under for this game is 5.1 points below the 50.6 points per game average total in Cardinals games this season.
+- In 2020, games involving the Cardinals have averaged a total of 50.6 points, 5.6 more than the set over/under in this contest.

 49ers stats and trends

-- San Francisco's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- San Francisco's games this year have hit the over on four of nine set point totals (44.4%).

-- San Francisco is 2-5 against the spread and 2-3 overall in games when it puts up more than 17.3 points.
+- San Francisco is 2-5 against the spread and 2-3 overall in games when it records more than 17.3 points.

-- In games that San Francisco amasses more than 319.0 yards, the team is 2-3 against the spread and 2-2 overall.

-- This year, the 49ers have 10 turnovers, three fewer than the Cardinals have takeaways (13).
+- The 49ers have 11 giveaways this season, while the Cardinals have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Cardinals.